Taking design thinking and agility to the masses #VUCAworld

 So that society gets better at responding to complexity and change.

+Will it work!
 We’ll soon find out! we started rollout of mMBA version 2.0 in July 2019 with one cohort in Karachi, and two in Sanaa, Yemen.
 It’ll take us 12-14 weeks to get to the end of the experiment and we are super confident this will rock… or we will learn.
-Stay tuned.

 Our programs are open source and our model to scale is through collaboration with self organised teams that share our vision and motivation to transform society from the ground up.